Hertz faces more false-arrest lawsuits

 NewsNation exclusively obtained body camera footage of Lovelace’s Jan.
 2021 arrest.
 Lovelace can be heard telling police she extended the rental and paid for it days earlier as she begs them to look for proof on her phone.
 Lovelace is distraught as she pleads with officers to let her go so she can pick up her 11-year-old daughter.

 “I have never in my life been arrested,” Lovelace told McHugh.
-“I have never in my life and in that type of predicament before I was extremely confused, emotional crying, and just didn’t understand what was going on.”
+“I have never in my life been in that type of predicament before.
+I was extremely confused, emotional, crying, and just didn’t understand what was going on.”

 Lovelace had rented the car from Dollar Rent A Car, which is owned by Hertz.
 The receipt shows Lovelace paid more than $3,900, the full balance due on January 12.
 And yet, she was arrested the very next day and charged with felony receiving stolen property.